gigamaster/livecodes/docs/docs/features/index.md

 ## Client-side!

 LiveCodes runs in the browser, where all the processing/transpilation occurs, with no server rounds required.
 So, after the initial load, it becomes pretty fast.
 It can be hosted on any static file server or CDN.
-No `npm install` just the browser!
+No `npm install` required, just the browser!

 ## Developer-friendly